Treats symptoms of an overactive bladder.

 - Your doctor will tell you how much of this medicine to use and how often.
 Do not use more medicine or use it more often than your doctor tells you to.

-- It is best to take this medicine on an empty stomach.
-Take the medicine 1 hour before a meal.
+- Take this medicine with water on an empty stomach, or at least 1 hour before a meal.